 \subsection{Benefits under varying downstream adaptation methods}

-This section augments \S\ref{subsec:correlation_transfer} to investigate how generalization improvements hold when the amount of downstream test data changes, and revisits the recovery of ground truth factors under correlation shifts by looking at the classification performance when only the single most important latent entry (instead of the full latent) is given, to highlight how the increased disentanglement is reflected in the informativeness of each latent entry.
-Again, we train Gradient Boosted Trees (as we only care about relative changes, we utilize the \texttt{xgboost} \citep{xgboost} for much faster training) on embeddings extracted either from an optimal $\beta$-VAE or a $\beta$-VAE extended with \HFS{}.
-For the single-latent-entry training, we first train a GBT to select the most important entry to predict each respective ground truth factor, and then only use said entry to train a predictor for its associated ground truth factor.
-See Appendix \S\ref{app:adaptation} for experiments using linear probes with L1-regularization.\\ All results are shown in Fig.~\ref{fig:adaptation_speeds}, showing relative improvements when applying $\mathcal{L}_\text{HFS}$ on a $\beta$-VAE.
-As can be clearly seen, in all cases, explicit support factorization facilitates downstream adaptation with particular benefits when only little data is provided at test time.
-For example in the standard uncorrelated setting, relative improvements can increase from $4\%$ up to $45\%$, with similar trends holding up across correlation shifts.
-Finally, our experiments reveal that \removed{the }increased disentanglement expectedly results in a better reflection of ground truth factors in single latent entries, which the up to nearly $+80\%$ relative improvement \removed{showcase }when \removed{only }training and predicting on the \removed{single }most expressive entry.
-All these insights both reinforce \removed{the fact}that an explicit factorization of support through \HFS{} encourages improved disentanglement also under correlation shifts, as well as showcasing potentially notable benefits in downstream generalisation performance regardless of the exact amount of adaptation data or adaptation method used.
+This section investigates how generalization improvements hold when the amount of downstream test data changes, and revisits the recovery of ground truth factors under correlation shifts by looking at the performance with only the single most important latent entry.
+We train GBTs (as we care about relative changes, we use \texttt{xgboost} \citep{xgboost} for faster training) on embeddings extracted either from an optimal $\beta$-VAE or $\beta$-VAE + \HFS{}.
+For the single-latent-entry training, we first train a GBT to select the most important entry to predict each respective ground truth factor, and then use said entry to train a second ground truth factor predictor.
+See Supp. \S\ref{app:adaptation} for experiments with linear probes.
+In all cases (Fig.~\ref{fig:adaptation_speeds}), explicit support factorization via \HFS{} facilitates downstream adaptation with particular benefits when only little data is provided at test time.
+For example in the standard uncorrelated setting, relative improvements increase from $4\%$ to $45\%$, with similar trends across correlation shifts.
+Finally, our experiments reveal that increased disentanglement expectedly results in a better reflection of ground truth factors in single latent entries, shown in nearly $+80\%$ relative improvement \removed{showcase }when \removed{only }training and predicting on the \removed{single }most expressive entry.
+These insights reinforce \removed{the fact}that explicit support factorization via \HFS{} encourages disentanglement also under correlation shifts, and show potential benefits in downstream generalization regardless of the exact amount of adaptation data or adaptation method used.